DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 To start using the TurtleBot, proceed with the following steps:
 1. Create a labyrinth
     * ***Note:*** For optimal results, use labyrinth pieces from room `U131 Lab.
 Auton.
 Systeme` of Vorarlberg UAS with a minimum labyrinth width of one piece.
-Tokens *must* be spaced at least 20cm apart.
+Tokens *must* be spaced at least 20cm apart and not closer to the wall than 15cm.
 2. Follow the steps described in the [General Setup](#general-setup) chapter
 3. Have the remote computer with the compiled source code and packages ready